Sigrid Kirsten Hansen

 2. DAYS AND HOURS OF OPERATION:

 The provider's personal/family appointments will be made at a time when there is the least amount of children present during the week.
 The provider may be gone for up to an hour or an hour and a half.
 A substitute, on occasion, will be asked to step in during this time frame.
-If the parent(s)/guardian(s) do not feel comfortable with this situation then the parent(s)/guardian(s) need to make other arrangements for care.
-Note that this is not a regular occurrence and that any assistants working in a daycare atmosphere have been fingerprinted and a thorough background has been completed.
+If the parent(s)/legal guardian(s)/partner(s) do not feel comfortable with this situation then the parent(s)/legal guardian(s)/partner(s) need to make other arrangements for care.
+Note that this is not a regular occurrence and that any assistants working in a daycare atmosphere have been fingerprinted, a thorough background check has been completed along with CPR/First Aid certification.
+In an emergency type of situation where the provider has to leave unexpectedly, notification to the parents may not be guaranteed.
+Be assured, however, any substitute has been cleared by the State of California and certified.

 4. DRESS:

-Please have your child dressed (this includes underwear) and clean prior to dropping your child off.
+Please have your child dressed (this includes underwear if potty-trained) and clean prior to dropping your child off.

-The parent(s)/guardian(s) agree to notify the provider of a child's illness or suspected illness and to make other arrangements if the child shows any of the following symptoms:
+The parent(s)/legal guardian(s)/partner(s) agree to notify the provider of a child's illness or suspected illness and to make other arrangements if the child shows any of the following symptoms:

 *Breathing trouble